It will take Republicans decades to overcome the distrust Trump has sowed

 If predictions are right, it may be a rare time in our lives that we see by sowing the seeds of division and hatred Donald Trump inadvertently grew the very movement that would ultimately lead to his losing.

 Let’s hope so.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.